AphelionWasTaken/PySN/README.md

 Installing Updates in RPCS3
 ------------------------
 To install your downloaded updates in RPCS3, open up RPCS3 and open the folder containing your downloaded updates for an individual game.
 Drag the PKG files into RPCS3 to start the installation process.
 You can select multiple PKG files at once, however you can not drag folders into RPCS3; only the actual PKG files.

+PS3 updates are not cumulative - you must install all versions offered up to the version you want to install (if you're on v1.00 and want v1.20, you must install all updates up to and including 1.20)

 If you would like to install all of your updates downloaded from PySN at once, you can use [PyKG](https://github.com/AphelionWasTaken/PyKG) to extract all of your PKG files to dev_hdd0/game in your RPCS3 installation.